awsdocs/amazon-connect-admin-guide/doc_source/best-practices.md

 # Best practices for Amazon Connect<a name="best-practices"></a>

 This list of best practices can help you get the maximum benefit from Amazon Connect\.
-These best practices are for contact flows, Lambda, chat, Amazon Lex, and the Contact Control Panel \(CCP\)\.
+These best practices are for flows, Lambda, chat, Amazon Lex, and the Contact Control Panel \(CCP\)\.

 We also recommend reviewing [Security Best Practices for Amazon Connect](security-best-practices.md)\.

-## Contact flows<a name="bp-contact-flows"></a>
+## Flows<a name="bp-contact-flows"></a>
 + Use consistent attribute naming conventions across all AWS services\.
 Use camel case for yourAttributeNames to avoid confusion when passing and referencing variables\.
 + Use standard naming conventions for attribute names\.
 Don't use spaces or special characters that could impact downstream reporting processes such as AWS Glue crawlers\.
-+ Create modular contact flows\.
++ Create modular flows\.
 Make the flows as small as possible, and then combine modular flows into an end\-to\-end contact experience\.
 This helps to keep your flows manageable, and you won't require numerous regression testing cycles\.
 + When you set **User Defined** or **External** values in dynamic attribute fields, use only alphanumeric characters \(A\-Z, 0–9\) and periods\.
 No other characters are allowed\.
 + Ensure all error branches are routed to a block that effectively handles the error or terminates the contact\.
-+ Use a **Set logging behavior** block to enable or disable logging for segments of the contact flow where sensitive information is collected and can't be stored in CloudWatch\.
++ Use a **Set logging behavior** block to enable or disable logging for segments of the flow where sensitive information is collected and can't be stored in CloudWatch\.
-+ Use **Set recording behavior** block in your contact flow to disable and enable recordings according to your use case\.
++ Use **Set recording behavior** block in your flow to disable and enable recordings according to your use case\.
 Keep in mind that Amazon Connect records conversations with agents only\.
 It doesn't record IVR interactions\.
 + Ensure that attributes used in the flow are set and referenced correctly\.
 If there are periods prepended to the attribute names, you are likely using JSONPath \($\.\) format while also selecting a variable type from the pick list\.
-For example:, using:
+For example, using:
   + **Save text as attribute** and value `$.External.variableName` works as expected\.
-  + `Use attribute` and value `variableName` works as expected\.
+  + `Set dynamically` and value `variableName` works as expected\.
-  + **Use attribute** and `$.External.variableName` results in a prepended period\.
+  + **Set dynamically** and `$.External.variableName` results in a prepended period\.
 + Before transferring a call to agent and putting that call in a queue, ensure that **Check hours of operation** and **Check staffing** blocks are used\.
 They verify that the call is within working hours and that agents are staffed to service\.
 + Ensure that callbacks are offered before and after queue transfer by using **Check queue status** blocks\.
 Include a condition for **Queue capacity** that is greater than X, where X is a number representing your expected queue capacity\.
   + If queue capacity exceeds the expected capacity, use a **Get Customer Input** block to offer a callback\.
 This retains the caller's position in the queue and calls them back when an agent is available\.